In the distant future, civilization as we know it is crumbling.

 But hope is by no means lost: a select few corporations, each with their own militias, landmasses, and societies, step forward to offer those displaced by conflict and famine a new beginning.
-They provide jobs, homes for families, free education, and respite from the outside world.
+They provide jobs, homes, education, and respite from the outside world.
 They build vast ‘Safe Zones,’ and offer ‘Sponsored Citizenship’ to those who can contribute: whether it’s behind a desk or on the front lines protecting their newfound borders.

-Before long, the biggest four corporations – Ares Corp, Zafar, Vestus Industries, and Daia – begin to ‘recover’ land once owned by since-fallen nations, marching mechs and men into decimated cities to support their respective colonies.
+Before long, the biggest four corporations – Ares, Zafar, Vestus, and DAIA – begin to ‘recover’ land once owned by since-fallen nations, marching mechs and men into decimated cities to support their respective colonies.
 With the people on their side, the corporations slowly begin to replace the idea of a nation altogether.

 But the dust has not settled: in this new world of aggressive expansion, rampant ideology and almost wholly mechanized warfare, allegiances are only temporary, and every weakness in the competition brings the opportunity of bigger profits, broader horizons, and happier people.

 Developed over 8 years by veteran wargamer Jamie Jolly, Farsight offers a rich and fresh take on the world of war-gaming: combining fog of war mechanics, hidden units, dynamic and interactive terrain, and unpredictable events, into a simple and fluid system that will appeal to newer gamers and hardened tacticians alike.